 [1] Applying the Automatic Orders—General Considerations

 The automatic orders were enacted to maintain the status quo during the pendency of the dissolution and custody or visitation actions.
-There are several of the automatic orders which apply to minor children.
+There are several automatic orders which apply to minor children.
 Practice Book (hereinafter “P.B.”) § 25-5.
 The automatic orders are enforceable against the plaintiff upon the complaint or petition being signed and against the defendant upon receipt of service.
 P.B. § 25-5.

 [2] Removing the Child Permanently from Connecticut